FREE SHIPPING on orders of $85 or more

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Jernigan are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Jernigan include Jernegan, Jerningham, Jernygham, Jernigan, Jenningham, Jenningan and many more.

 This web page shows only a small excerpt of our Jernigan research.
-Another 361 words (26 lines of text) covering the years 1182, 1222, 1550 and 1762 are included under the topic Early Jernigan History in all our PDF Extended History products.
+Another 361 words (26 lines of text) covering the years 1182, 1222, 1550 and 1762 are included under the topic Early Jernigan History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Jernigan Notables in all our PDF Extended History products.
+More information is included under the topic Early Jernigan Notables in all our PDF Extended History products and printed products wherever possible.

 Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
 People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
 Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Jernigan, or a variant listed above: